UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 in red).
 This house is 5,000 square feet in size, and sold for only \$50,000.
 Unbeknownst to the data analyst, this house was sold by a parent to their child for an absurdly low price.
 Of course, this is not representative of the real housing market values that the other data points follow;
 the data point is an *outlier*.
-In blue we plot the original line of best fit, and in red we plot the new line of best fit including the outlier.
-You can see how different the red line is from the blue line, which is entirely caused by that one extra outlier data point.
+In orange we plot the original line of best fit, and in red we plot the new line of best fit including the outlier.
+You can see how different the red line is from the orange line, which is entirely caused by that one extra outlier data point.

 ```{code-cell} ipython3
 :tags: [remove-cell]